WilsonSayresLab/PopInf/Separate_Biological_Sex/README.md

 tabix -p vcf file.vcf.gz
 ```

-### Separate the reference and unknown panel files by biological sex
-First, edit the sbatch script to include your directories and file names.
-Make sure that your reference panel and unknown panel are files.
-To zip the vcf files, use the follow command:

-You can submit the sbatch script as a job on your cluster.

-'''

 ## Step 1: Set up your environment
 popInf and the reference panel set up use a variety of programs.
 We will set up a conda environment to manage all necessary packages and programs.